 Kaspari M., N.A.
 Clay, J.M.
 Lucas, S.P.
-Yanoviak, A.D.
+Yanoviak, and A.D.
 Kay.
-(2015) Thermal adaptation generates a diversity of thermal limits in a rainforest ant community.
+(2014) Thermal adaptation generates a diversity of thermal limits in a rainforest ant community.
 Global Change Biology.

 Clay, N.A., J.M.
 Lucas, M. Kaspari and A.D.
 Kay.
 (2013) Manna from heaven: Refuse from an arboreal ant connects aboveground and belowground processes in a lowland tropical forest.
 Ecosphere.